tdas/incubator-spark/docs/streaming-programming-guide.md

 }
 {% endhighlight %}

-And this is applied on a DStream containing words (say, the `pairs` DStream containing `(word, 1)` pairs in the [earlier example](#a-quick-example)).
+This is applied on a DStream containing words (say, the `pairs` DStream containing `(word, 1)` pairs in the [earlier example](#a-quick-example)).

 {% highlight scala %}